React Engineer - X (future)

 - Help guide architectural decisions.
 The future of MUI is discussed and planned in our public RFCs and issues.
 You'll be helping drive these conversations and guiding MUI toward the best possible solutions.

 - Contribute to deep, meaningful refactors and feature releases.
 MUI is a complex codebase.
-Components we've shipped recently, such as the data grid have required months of dedicated, careful work.
+Components we've shipped recently, such as the data grid and date pickers have required months of dedicated, careful work.

 - Experiment and play.
 Great, unexpected features and heisenbug fixes have come from a number of sources — relentlessly methodical processes of elimination, free-flowing team collaboration, inspiration by adjacent libraries and projects, and difficult-to-explain individual strokes of brilliance.
 Whatever your preferred style is for creating new things that others might not have thought of, you'll find a welcome home on the team.